edgedb/easy-edgedb/chapter4/index.md

 - First EdgeDB checks to see if the hour is greater than 7 and less than 19 (7 pm).
 But it's better to compare with a number than a string, so we write `<int16>.hour` instead of `.hour` so it can compare a number to a number.
 - Then it gives us a string saying either 'asleep' or 'awake' depending on that.

-Now if we `SELECT` this with all the properties, it will give us this:
+Now if we `select` this with all the properties, it will give us this:

 `{default::Time {clock: '09:55:05', clock_time: <cal::local_time>'09:55:05', hour: '09', awake: 'asleep'}}`